 Admissions mid-year for any year group will be dealt with in accordance with this policy.
-Please contact the current school for an admission application form.
+Please contact the current school for more information on how to apply.
+For any questions or queries relating to Admissions, please contact Mel Saunders on 02380 246589.